Greatest visions in the world are useless unless they can be executed effectively.— Jon Butcher, trainer of Mindvalley’s Lifebook Quest

 Goals have a broader scope than objectives.
 Objectives are task-oriented – the clear actions you need to take to reach a goal.

 Objectives tend to be quite tangible.
 They are directed towards a specific thing that you have in mind.

 Depending on what you want to achieve, goals can be quantifiable, but they tend to be more abstract.
 Objectives are far more concrete and measurable.

 In general, goals are things that you want to achieve in the long run.
 And objectives are short-term targets within a particular goal.

 By now, the difference between a goal and an objective should be clear.

 A goal gives shape to your vision and creates a mindset that guides you in a particular direction.
 As a result, you feel a need to devise a strategy to reach the goal.

 Let’s say your goal is to get in shape.
 In your mind’s eye, you can see your ideal body, but you have no plans on how to get there.

-For the above example, your objectives might be to take up a healthy diet, find a good exercise routine, and hit the gym 4 times a week.
+For the above example, your objectives might be to take up a healthy diet, find a good exercise routine, and hit the gym four times a week.
 Some might even get a physical and consult a doctor.
 These are all small tasks within a bigger goal.

-What Is The Difference Between Goals And Objectives In Strategic Planning?
+What Is the Difference Between Goals and Objectives in Strategic Planning?